camilamildner/camilamildner/README.md

-Olá!
-Eu sou a Camila Mildner.
+I'm Camila Mildner.

- 👩‍💻 Trabalho com Testes de Software / QA
+ 👩‍💻 I've been working as QA Engineer and currently I'm learning and working on QA Automation.

  ##